GabrielcWilliams/Azure-Cloud-Detection-Lab/README.md

 ## Conclusion

-This project highlights the foundational skills required for working with SIEM tools such as Microsoft Sentinel.
-It provides hands-on experience with Azure resources, log analysis, and custom detection rule creation.
-By following this guide, users can gain valuable insights into real-world security operations.
+This project offers practical exposure to working with Microsoft Sentinel and Azure resources in a cloud-based security context.
+By completing this lab, you'll gain valuable skills in log analysis, detection rule creation, and leveraging SIEM tools to enhance security operations.

-> **Reminder:** Delete unused resources to avoid incurring additional costs.
+> **Reminder:** Always delete unused resources in Azure to avoid unnecessary costs.

----

-### Next Steps:

-1. Clone this repository to follow along with the guide.
-2. Upload the images to the `images` folder in the repository to ensure they display correctly.
-3. Test each step to familiarize yourself with the lab environment.